FlareTiming/flaretiming/www-hakyll/posts/2019-03-01-points-fit-the-curve.rst

 Equations for Points
 --------------------
-There are equations for how points are divided up and overlaying the fractional allocation of points is a good visual check that the implementation is lining up with expectations, lining up with the rules.
+Graphing the equations for how points are divided up and overlaying the fractional allocation of points is a good visual check that the implementation is lining up with expectations, lining up with the equations written into the GAP rules.

-I'm going to show you know how doing eyeballing these graphs helped me find some bugs I made transcribing these equations into code.
+Doing this helped me find some bugs I had made transcribing these equations into code.

 Reach a line
 ------------